 Twice the size of Germany but home to only 2.1 million people, Namibia has the world’s second-lowest population density.
-Most Namibians are Ovambos but significant minorities are present and include the Herero as well as San Bushmen, Germans and Afrikaners.
-The overwhelming majority consider themselves Christian though traditional beliefs still hold sway in rural areas.
+Most Namibians are Ovambos, but significant minorities are present and include the Herero as well as San Bushmen, Germans and Afrikaners.
+The overwhelming majority consider themselves Christian though traditional beliefs still sway in rural areas.

 Landscape & Wildlife

 Most of Namibia’s population lives on the relatively fertile central plateau, but the Kalahari and Namib Desert environments define the country.
 Running all the way to the icy Atlantic Ocean, the red-sand Namib is the world’s oldest desert and home to the famous dunes of Sossusvlei.
 Open woodlands and grassy savannahs are the main features of the more watered north.
 At the same time, extensive wetlands are found in the Caprivi Strip (newly renamed the Zambezi Region), an oddly shaped part of Namibia left over from the colonial era.

 Environmental protection is constitutionally guaranteed, and some 15% of the country is given to parks and reserves.
 Wildlife is prolific, even in Namibia’s deserts, where familiar species such as elephants and lions have adapted to the demanding conditions.
 Still, the country’s flagship Etosha National Park delivers the country’s best game viewing.
 Home to a mix of both savannah and desert species, Etosha is particularly famous for its floodlit waterholes and as a stronghold for endangered creatures such as cheetahs and black rhinos.